Blowing Rock Town Council discusses drainage project, approves Art in the Park application through 2025

 What makes this project possible now, Fox said, is the leftover funding from the Sunset Drive project, which totals “more than $300,000.”
 There is also $62,000 in the town’s drainage budget and $50,000 in contingency.

-During a motion made by council member Sue Sweeting and seconded by Albert Younce, Blowing Rock Town Council voted to defer the topic to a committee to examine each options’ impact.
+During a motion made by Council Member Sue Sweeting and seconded by Albert Yount, Blowing Rock Town Council voted to defer the topic to a committee to examine each options’ impact.

 “This amazing show has been going on for more than 50 years and is known throughout the country,” said Blowing Rock resident and owner of the Speckled Trout, Emily Brinker.
 “The rich history of Art in the Park in Blowing Rock should continue as it is: hosted by the chamber, supported by the town and loved by all.”